-The member of staff should take into account all relevant circumstances and use their professional judgement to determine whether they can safely dispose of the seized item.
-In taking into account all relevant circumstances, the member of staff should consider:
+The member of staff should consider all relevant circumstances and use their professional judgement to determine whether they can safely dispose of the seized item.
+In considering all relevant circumstances, the member of staff should consider:

-• the value of the item;

-• whether it is appropriate to return the item to the student or parent; and

-• whether the item is likely to continue to disrupt learning or the calm, safe and supportive environment of the College.
+- the value of the item: - whether it is appropriate to return the item to the student or parent; and - whether the item is likely to continue to disrupt learning or the calm, safe and supportive environment of the College.